mrismanaziz/Reforestation/README.md

-## What do you call a fake noodle?
-An impasta.
+## What is red and smells like blue paint?
+Red paint!